The Basics of Healthy Living

 Eat a healthy diet.
 Conditions such as heart disease, obesity, high blood pressure, type 2 diabetes, stroke, and gallbladder disease can be controlled or prevented by eating well.
-Eat a balanced diet, including lots of fruit, vegetables, whole grains, and low-fat dairy products.
-It should be low in saturated fat, trans-fat, cholesterol, salt, and added sugars, with most fats coming from sources such as fish, nuts, and vegetable oils.
+Eat a balanced diet, including lots of fruits, vegetables, whole grains, and low-fat dairy products.
+Your diet should be low in saturated fat, trans-fat, cholesterol, salt, and added sugars, with most fats coming from sources such as fish, nuts, and vegetable oils.

 If you have a chronic health condition, talk to your doctor about an appropriate dietary plan that may benefit your health.

 Stay physically active.
-Regular exercise will help you achieve good health and prevent a number of health issues including heart disease, obesity, high blood pressure, diabetes, arthritis, and osteoporosis.
+Regular exercise is key to achieving good health and preventing a number of health issues including heart disease, obesity, high blood pressure, diabetes, arthritis, and osteoporosis.
 It also can improve your psychological well-being while enabling you to maintain a healthy weight, reduce stress, sleep better, and feel better overall.
-Aim to get 20 to 30 minutes of aerobic exercise on most days of the week, through activities such as brisk walking, jogging, swimming, cycling, tennis, or any other physical activity that you enjoy.
+Aim to get 20 to 30 minutes of aerobic exercise on most days of the week, through activities such as brisk walking, jogging, swimming, bicycle riding, tennis, or any other physical activity you enjoy.
 Ideally, you should also incorporate strength training (to build muscle) twice a week and do stretching exercises to improve flexibility.